Spring Open Day 2019

-Both our DCU Glasenvin Campus and our DCU St Patrick's Drumcondra Campus will be open at our Spring Open Day (refer to guide for full information, available 12th March), the DCU All Hallows Campus will not be open - you can contact us directly if you would like a tour of the All Hallows Campus.
+Both our DCU Glasenvin Campus and our DCU St Patrick's Drumcondra Campus will be open at our Spring Open Day, the DCU All Hallows Campus will not be open - you can contact us directly if you would like a tour of the All Hallows Campus.

 Who is it for?

-The Open Day is for 5th and 6th year leaving certificate students (or equivalent)/mature/QQI applicants who are considering DCU for entry September 2018 or September 2019.
+The Open Day is for 5th and 6th year leaving certificate students (or equivalent)/mature/QQI applicants who are considering DCU for entry September 2019 or September 2020 through the CAO.
 You may have missed previous DCU open days so why not use this opportunity to visit us.
-Parent(s)/guardians and friends are welcome but registration is essential (CLICK HERE TO REGISTER).
+Parent(s)/guardians and friends are welcome but registration is essential and you can register from February 2019

 What to expect?